rapidsai/cugraph/docs/cugraph/source/basics/cugraph_cascading.md

 G2 = G.from_cudf_edgelist(df)
 G3 = G.from_cudf_edgelist(df2)
 ```
-The confusion with the none-cascade code is that G, G1, and G3 are all the same object with the same data.
-Users could be confused since it is not obvious that changing G3 would also change G2 (and even G).
-To prevent confusion cuGraph has opted to not return `self`.
+The confusion with the non-cascade code is that G, G1, and G3 are all the same object with the same data.
+Users could be confused since it is not obvious that changing G3 would also change both G2 and G.  To prevent confusion, cuGraph has opted to not return `self`.

 _Why not add a flag "return_self" to the methods?_<br>
 ```